To some surprise, Youngkin hosts series of Pride events - NewsBreak

 Roem was particularly disappointed that the governor's office was publicly silent earlier this year on a legislative push blocked by House Republicans to remove a defunct provision prohibiting gay marriage from the state constitution.
 It's a matter of urgency, she said, at a time when some advocates increasingly fear the right of same-sex couples to marry could someday be stripped away by the Supreme Court.

-Turner wondered if what seemed like a last-minute jostling to schedule a few Pride events was a response to a recent virtual attack against her group, when an online meeting was flooded with racist and homophobic messages and imagery, according to VPM News.
-She noted that Youngkin made an appearance at the group’s Wednesday meeting, where he condemned the harassment, but said she thinks the administration could do far more to advocate for Virginia’s LGBTQ community.
+Turner wondered if what seemed like a last-minute jostling to schedule a few Pride events was the result of a recent virtual attack against her group, during an online meeting was flooded with racist and homophobic messages and imagery, according to VPM News.
+She noted that Youngkin made an appearance at the group's Wednesday meeting, where he condemned the harassment, but said she thinks the administration could do far more to advocate for Virginia's LGBTQ community.

 “Just having a Pride event is not as significant as actually putting in the footwork to make sure that the community has protections,” she said.